 Look for a guy who is serious enough to have deep conversations but also whimsical enough to dance in the rain.
 Someone who has purity, confidence, faithfulness, humility, high standards, and a relationship with Jesus.

 How he spends his time and money will show you what he worships, and don’t ignore anything you may find— the good, the bad, or the ugly.
-If you’re seeing an inkling of _____ now, it will only be magnified if you get married.
+Anything you can see an inkling of now will only (aside from the grace of God) be magnified if you get married.

-A passion for God is the most attractive feature a man can possess.
+He will pray that he gets to marry you and thank God for you.
 The right guy will seek, worship, and acknowledge God because a real man opens more than the door.
 He opens his Bible.

 - He will call it a date, not “hanging out” or “just chilling”